cathyshyr/RARE_PHENIX_for_rare_disease_phenotyping/README.md

-# RARE-PHENIX Clinical Note Pipeline
+# RARE-PHENIX for Rare Disease Phenotyping

-This repository contains code for:

-- preprocessing clinical notes
-- instruction fine-tuning a large language model
-- running the multi-module RARE-PHENIX inference pipeline

-⚠️ **Note:** The original dataset used in this project is sensitive and is **not included**.
+**Please Note:** The original dataset used in this project contains patient-sensitive data from the Undiagnosed Diseases network and is **not included**.
-Users must supply their own data in the expected format.
+The expected data format is as follows:

+# Expected Data Format
+- `UID` – patient identifier
+- `note_date` - date of the clinical note
+- `note_title` - title of the clinical note
+- `note_text` - content of the clinical note

 ---